ruyaoyao/LINE-instant-messenger-protocol/line-protocol.md

 Internally any user is referred to as a Contact.
 Contacts are identified by a "mid" and the prefix is "u" (presumably for "user")

 Chats are called Rooms and are identified by a "mid" which is prefixed by "r" (for "room").
+Rooms are the lightweight multi-user chats that are created when you invite an extra user to a plain IM conversation with a contact.
 Groups are called Groups internally as well and are identified by an "id" which is prefixed with a "c" (presumably for "chat").
+Groups are more permanent than chats and have extra data associated with them such as a name and an icon.

 Any message is represented by a Message object.
 Message IDs are numeric but they are stored as strings.